kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 \(b\) *Aircraft engines.* A manufacturer of an aircraft engine produced under a type certificate or production certificate must mark each engine by attaching a fireproof identification plate.
 Such plate—

-\(1\) Must include the information specified in §45.13 using an approved method of fireproof marking;
+\(1\) Must include the information specified in [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.13   Identification data.|§45.13]] using an approved method of fireproof marking;

 \(2\) Must be affixed to the engine at an accessible location; and